microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 ## Replacing Tab for expanding Emmet abbreviations

-There were two problematic issues with using the `kbstyle(Tab)` key as a keyboard shortcut for Emmet expansion:
+There were two issues with using the `kbstyle(Tab)` key as a keyboard shortcut for Emmet expansion:

 * Emmet expansions occurred when the user wanted to indent source code using the `kbstyle(Tab)` key.
 * Items from the suggestion list were inserted when the user wanted to expand an Emmet abbreviation.

 [Sergey Chikuyonok](https://github.com/sergeche) realized that having Emmet in the suggestion list would be a more pleasant experience.
-That this helped solve these two issues, was an added bonus.
-Now that we didn't need a default keybinding for the **Emmet: ExpandAbbreviation** command (command Id `editor.action.emmet.expandAbbreviation`), the `kbstyle(Tab)` key was freed to do what it was meant to: indent.
+That it helped us solve the above two issues, was an added bonus.

+With Emmet abbreviations now easily accessible via suggestion list, we were able to remove the association of `kbstyle(Tab)` key with the **Emmet: ExpandAbbreviation** command (command Id `editor.action.emmet.expandAbbreviation`).
+The `kbstyle(Tab)` key is now free to do what it was meant to do: indent.

 If you have the `editor.quickSuggestions` [setting](/docs/getstarted/settings.md) turned off, you will have to press `kb(editor.action.triggerSuggest)` to trigger the suggestion/auto-completion list manually.